@ledgerhq/hw-transport

 static readonly list: () => Promise<Array<any>>;

-List once all available descriptors.
+List all available descriptors for the transport.
 For a better granularity, checkout

 listen()